 People with a limited or nonexistent credit history are frequently in a bind when they apply for a loan or a credit card.
 Lenders and creditors are often hesitant to extend credit to an unproven applicant, as there is no way to verify the applicant’s reliability or trustworthiness.
 If this describes your credit situation, you might want to know how to starting building credit quickly.

 Gradually building credit requires making payments on time, keeping credit card balances low and monitoring your credit report for errors.
-(You can view two of your credit scores, updated every 14 days, for free on Credit.com.
+(You can view two of your credit scores for free on Credit.com.
 Checking your scores will not harm them in any way.)

 “Credit scores are based on your history,” said Lee Gimpel, co-creator of The Good Credit Game, a curriculum kit for financial educators.
 “You’re better off if you can show a long, consistent period of responsible credit usage over years versus cramming to raise your score in a short period.”